A young man sits in a coffee shop on his laptop.

 A credit score is a three-digit number derived from the information in your credit report.
 Lenders use this number to predict your credit behavior.

-Credit scores range from 300 to 850, with higher scores indicating that you’re a lower risk to creditors.
-Credit scoring companies such as FICO and VantageScore® use mathematical models to calculate your credit score based on the information found in your credit report.
-90% of top lenders use FICO® Credit Scores.1 If you are a Discover cardmember, you can get your free Credit Scorecard with your FICO® Credit Score, and more.
-Viewing your Credit Scorecard will never impact your FICO® Score.1 The factors that affect your score can vary slightly between credit scoring companies and credit bureaus, which is why you may have more than one credit score.
+Credit scores range from about 300 to 850, with higher scores indicating that you’re a lower risk to creditors.
+Credit scoring companies use mathematical models to create your credit score.
+The factors that affect your score can vary slightly between credit scoring companies and credit bureaus, which is why you may have more than one credit score.

 See if you’re pre-approved